-Interlocking grip – There are a number of grip styles.
-This is one of the more popular grips in which, for right-handed players, the right hand pinkie hooks or links over the index finger on the left hand.
+Interlocking grip – There are several grip styles.
+This is one of the more popular grips in which, for right-handed players, the right-hand pinkie hooks or links over the index finger on the left hand.

-Lay-up – This is when you purposely play a shorter shot than you could in order to avoid a hazed, particularly a water hazard.
-This will make the next shot easier and minimize the risk of a penalty should your ball find the hazard.
+Lay-up – This is when you purposely play a shorter shot than you could to avoid a hazed, particularly a water hazard.
+This will make the next shot easier and minimize the risk of a penalty stroke should your ball find the hazard.

 Level-Par – This simply refers to a score that is on par.

 Lie – The lie is how your ball sits on the surface when it stops.
-You can use a tee off the tee box but thereafter you will face a range of lies.
-Some will be easy while others might pose more of a challenge.
-It can also refer to the angle between the sole of the head and the middle of the shaft.
+You can use a tee off the tee box, but afterward, you will face a range of lies.
+Some will be easy, while others might pose more of a challenge.
+It can also refer to the angle between the head’s sole and the shaft’s middle.

 Line – This is the path you need to or intend to play the ball.

-Links – A course built on sand dunes on the coast, often reclaimed sand, is a links course.
-The famous Old Course at St. Andrews is a great example and the dream of many a golfer.
+Links – A course built on sand dunes on the coast, often reclaimed sand, is one of the links golf courses.
+The famous Old Course at St. Andrews is a great example and many a golfer’s dream.

-Lob Shot – A lob shot is generally used on approach or to get out of trouble or hazards such as bunkers.
+Lob Shot – A lob shot is generally used on approach or to get out of trouble or out of hazards like bunkers.
 It is a high shot that travels a short distance with a soft landing.

 Loft – It is important to understand loft.
-It is measured in degrees and is the angle of the clubface.
-A higher loft will produce higher shots with less distance than lower lofted clubs, all other things being equal.
+It is measured in degrees, and it is the angle of the clubface.
+A higher loft will produce higher shots with less distance than lower lofted clubs, all equal.

-Marker – A marker is a small disk of plastic or metal to mark the ball position of a ball on the green.
+Marker – A marker is a small plastic or metal disk to mark the ball’s position on the green.